ssurenr/capi-release/docs/tls-configuration.md

 # Generating the TPS client certificate

 The `./diego-release/scripts/generate-tps-certs` script will guide you on how to generate the values.
+Use the same CA as the steps above.

 Contents of file                                 | Property
 ------------------------------------------------ | ---------